onebeyond/rascal/README.md

 ```
 > To save you entering the vhost you can nest publications inside the vhost block.

 Rascal supports text, buffers and anything it can JSON.stringify.
-When publish a message Rascal sets the contentType message property to "text/plain", "application/json" (it uses this when reading the message too).
 The ```broker.publish``` method is overloaded to accept a runtime routing key or options.

 ```javascript
 broker.publish("p1", "some message", callback)